Government and Foundation Grants

 Budget changes in a grant

 Most funding agencies permit changes in budgets up to a certain level without prior approval.
-Principal Investigators are expected to understand the budget limitations of their grants prior to overspending any budget category.
+Principal Investigators are expected to understand the budget limitations of their grants and request budget adjustments as needed.
+Budget adjustment requests should be sent to the Business Office.

 Prior approval from the sponsoring agency may be required for: